12 month prescriptions

 Circumcision Procedure

-There are a number of methods for removing the foreskin, and each surgeon has their preferred technique, which may vary depending on the patient’s age.
-At our hospital, we use a specialized circumcision tool for babies to minimize bleeding and protect the penis during the operation.
-In older children and adults, circumcision is performed with surgical scissors, and absorbable sutures are used.
+There are a number of methods for removing the foreskin, and each surgeon has their preferred technique, which may vary depending on the patient's age.
+In our clinic, we use a specialized circumcision tool called Gomco clamp for babies to minimize bleeding and protect the penis during the operation.
+In older children and adults, circumcision is performed with surgical scissors and absorbable sutures.

 Postoperative care involves providing pain relief—usually paracetamol is sufficient—and keeping the operation site clean.
 Swelling of the penis is common in the first few days but typically settles within a week.